gzweigle/open-hybrid-piano/HELP.md

 Very quiet sound:
 * Check the physical distance from the hammer shank or damper to its sensor.
+* If the shank wood is not very reflective place white stickers on each shank, under the sensor location.
 * Set the debug level (for example see stem_piano_ips2.h) to its maximum value.
 Open a serial port in Arduino software while the piano is running.
 Look at the volume level printed for MIDI when press a key.
 If it is small then the problem is with the piano.
 If it is large then the problem is with equipment connected to the piano.

 Very loud sounds: